Tensor Graphical Lasso (TeraLasso): Abstract

 \section{Abstract}

-The Bigraphical Lasso estimator was proposed to parsimoniously model the precision matrices of matrix-normal data based on the Cartesian product of graphs.
-By enforcing extreme sparsity (the number of parameters) and explicit structures on the precision matrix, this model has excellent potential for improving scalability of the computation and interpretability of complex data analysis.
-As a result, this model significantly reduces the size of the sample in order to learn the precision matrices, and hence the conditional probability models along different coordinates such as space, time and replicates.
-In this work, we extend the Bigraphical Lasso (BiGLasso) estimator to the {\bf Te}nsor g{\bf ra}phical Lasso (TeraLasso) estimator and propose an analogous method for modeling the precision matrix of tensor-valued data.
-We establish consistency for both the BiGLasso and TeraLasso estimators and obtain the rates of convergence in the operator and Frobenius norm for estimating the precision matrix.
-We design a scalable gradient descent method for solving the objective function and analyze the computational convergence rate, showing that the composite gradient descent algorithm is guaranteed to converge at a geometric rate to the global minimizer.
-Finally, we provide simulation evidence and analysis of a meteorological dataset, showing that we can recover graphical structures and estimate the precision matrices, as predicted by theory.
+This paper introduces a multi-way tensor generalization of the Bigraphical Lasso (BiGLasso), which uses a two-way sparse Kronecker-sum multivariate-normal model for the precision matrix to parsimoniously model conditional dependence relationships of matrix-variate data based on the Cartesian product of graphs.
+We call this generalization the {\bf Te}nsor g{\bf ra}phical Lasso (TeraLasso).
+We demonstrate using theory and examples that the TeraLasso model can be accurately and scalably estimated from very limited data samples of high dimensional variables with multiway coordinates such as space, time and replicates.
+Statistical consistency and statistical rates of convergence are established for both the BiGLasso and TeraLasso estimators of the precision matrix and estimators of its support (non-sparsity) set, respectively.
+We propose a scalable composite gradient descent algorithm and analyze the computational convergence rate, showing that the composite gradient descent algorithm is guaranteed to converge at a geometric rate to the global minimizer of the TeraLasso objective function.
+Finally, we illustrate the TeraLasso using both simulation and experimental data from a meteorological dataset, showing that we can accurately estimate precision matrices and recover meaningful conditional dependency graphs from high dimensional complex datasets.